datashinobi/amlpipeline/README.md

-# This repo host an Azure ML sample using pipeline forked from Azure ML Official repo.
+# This repo host an Azure ML sample using pipeline

 For more Azure ML samples, visit https://github.com/Azure/MachineLearningNotebooks